 The Consortium Director and Project Team PIs must each submit a budget and justification specific to their own portion of the efforts as part of their separate Grants.gov or eBRAP application packages.
-The Research & Related Budget for each Project Team PI should not include budget information for the Consortium Director, even if they are located within the same organization.
+The Research & Related Budget for the Project Team PIs should not include budget information for the Consortium Director, even if they are located within the same organization.
 Refer to Section II.D.5, Funding Restrictions, for detailed information.